-Pillar 1: Legal

-Legal framework, objectives, and coordination with macroeconomic policies Principle 1
+Pillar 1: Legal Legal framework,objectives,and coordination with macroeconomic policies Principle 1

-- 1. The legal framework for the SWF should be sound and support its effective operation and the achievement of its stated objective(s). - 1.1.
-The legal framework for the SWF should ensure legal soundness of the SWF and its transactions. - 1.2.
+1. The legal framework for the SWF should be sound and support its effective operation and the achievement of its stated objective(s).

+1.1.
+The legal framework for the SWF should ensure legal soundness of the SWF and its transactions.

+1.2.
 The key features of the SWF's legal basis and structure, as well as the legal relationship between the SWF and other state bodies, should be publicly disclosed.

-The Palestine Investment Fund ("PIF") was established by a Presidential decree in 2000 as an independent entity and was registered in 2003 as a public shareholding company under the Palestinian corporate law.
-Palestinian People own its shares.
+Palestine Investment Fund ("PIF") was established by a Presidential decree in 2000 as an independent entity and was formally registered in 2003 as a public shareholding company under the Palestinian corporate law.
+PIF shares are owned by Palestinian People.

-PIF bylaw sets the general objectives and governance structure for PIF.
+PIF's articles of association/ bylaws set the general objectives and governance structure for PIF.